FAQ

 What is a Mediator?

-A mediator is a neutral third-party that guides the communication process and negotiates a fair agreement between the parties involved.
-They can be in the same room with both parties involved in the conflict, at the same time, allowing for efficient and effective communication, which leads to the development of a Memorandum of Understanding that will include all the items for future agreements.
+A mediator is a neutral third-party who guides the communication process and negotiate a fair agreement between the parties involved.
+Mediators can be in the same room with both parties at the same time, allowing for efficient and effective communication, which leads to the development of a Memorandum of Understanding that will include all the items for future agreements.

-Daniel Mandelbaum of Divorce & Family Mediation Center is a Certified Family Mediator with a background in Clinical Psychology, negotiation and mediation.
-He has obtained successful, mutually beneficial results for countless families and partners.
+Daniel Mandelbaum of Divorce & Family Mediation Center is a Certified Family Mediator with a background in Clinical Psychology, negotiation, and mediation.
+He has achieved successful, mutually beneficial results for countless families and partners.

 What Is the Difference Between a Divorce Lawyer and a Divorce Mediator?